 Book details - For Later button is under the hold button, with the options to switch to In Progress or Completed

-If an item is already on your shelves, you’ll see the same button, but with a check mark added to it like this, and an editing gear instead of the arrow:
+If an item is already on your shelves, you’ll see the same button, but with the bookmark icon filled in:

 Close-up of the For Later button, with a blue check mark added to the book stack icon